-Under the current modalities, the time provided for countries to present at the HLPF is limited.
-Countries may therefore wish to consider a number of options when conducting their presentations at the HLPF:
+Under the current modalities, whether virtual or hybrid, the time provided for countries to present at the HLPF is limited.
+Countries may therefore wish to consider a number of measures/options when conducting their presentations at the HLPF:

-- Submit their written report well in advance of the HLPF to inform a substantive interactive debate at the HLPF - Use focused infographics, data visualization, and meaningful focused videos, to communicate complex messages related to SDG implementation (such as VNR preparatory process, linkages, priorities, innovations, progress and challenges) in a very short period of time; - Providing space for stakeholders such as civil society, youth and the private sector to share their contributions to and views on SDG progress in the country. - Working informally with other presenting countries in advance to compare review processes and findings, for example voluntary twinning for peer learning. - Making best use of the allocated time during the HLPF to allow for interactive discussions and questions and answers, which can strengthen peer learning and exchange of best practices.
-This may include written questions and answers. - Consider actively using the regional sustainable development forums in the five regions as a preparatory step to share progress and challenges and best practices on the preparation of the VNRs and reflect on the follow-up to the VNRs.
+- Submit their written report well in advance of the HLPF to inform a substantive interactive debate at the HLPF. - Focus on selected key messages and lessons from the VNR, for peer learning during the HLPF.
+Highlight areas where advice or support is needed. - Use focused infographics, data visualization, and meaningful focused videos, to communicate complex messages related to SDG implementation (such as VNR preparatory process, linkages, priorities, innovations, progress and challenges) in a very short period of time.
+It is important to keep these tools focused on the implementation of the 2030 Agenda and leaving no one behind. - Provide space for stakeholders such as civil society, youth, national human rights institutions, and the private sector to share their contributions to the VNR and their views on SDG progress in the country. - Ensure gender balance if there is a panel of speakers. - Work informally with other presenting countries in advance to compare review processes and findings, for example through voluntary twinning for peer learning.

-The ECOSOC President has created a group of countries that are "friends of VNRs" and will prepare the discussions on specific VNRs at the HLPF.
+- Make best use of the allocated time during the HLPF to allow for interactive discussions and questions and answers, which can strengthen peer learning and exchange of best practices.
+This may include written questions and answers.
+In virtual or hybrid settings possibilities for dialogue after the presentation should be preserved. - Consider actively using the regional sustainable development forums in the five regions as a preparatory step to share progress and challenges and best practices on the preparation of the VNRs and reflect on the follow-up to the VNRs.

+The "Group of Friends of VNRs and Follow-up and Review of the 2030 Agenda" created by the ECOSOC President will prepare discussions on specific VNRs at the HLPF.
 Countries may also wish to consider how best to use the time around the formal meetings of the HLPF to further engage on the lessons emerging from the review process and seek feedback on their VNRs, including through actively participating in special events, and VNR Labs, and by co-organizing side events.
-Presenting countries are encouraged to make sure that their presentation panels are gender-balanced.
+Presenting countries are encouraged to make sure that their presentation panels are gender balanced.